alanrogers/legofit/src/README.md

    construct a new file--let's call it b.lgo--in which all free variables are principal components.
 Repeat stages 1 and 2 for this new .lgo file.

-4. You may want to repeat stage 3 several times with different values of the `--tol` parameter.
-You can then use @ref bepe "bepe" and
-   @ref booma "booma" to choose among a.lgo, b.lgo, and so on.

 I mentioned above that some variables do not affect site pattern frequencies.
 As an example, consider the case in which there is a